Nafanya/ngx_http_udplog_module/README.md

 ## Description
 Packets are sent over UDP during log phase (`NGX_HTTP_LOG_PHASE`) since it's made specially for such kind of things.
 There is one memory allocation per incoming request to include uri's CRC-32 checksum.
-It possibly can be avoided at the cost of destructive changes of urs's `data` field.
+It possibly can be avoided at the cost of destructive changes of uri's `data` field.
 To achieve this we need to write extra 4 bytes for CRC-32, so uri itself can be compressed somehow to become 4 bytes less, but it barely works for short uris (e.g. uri `/` is 1 byte long).
 Another possible approach is to preallocate enough buffers and use them to serve requests.

 # Configuration directives